 Annual Christmas bird count in Eaton Rapids area.
 Volunteers needed!
 Contact Barb Hosler at 517-281-6595 for more info.

-Explore the changing and fascinating restoration of native prairie with Linnea Rowse from Michigan Audubon.
+Explore the changing and fascinating restoration of native prairie with Chad Krumnauer from the Michigan DNR.

 Spring Field Trips will be announced in the Call Note and on our Facebook Page.
 To join our email list, contact email@example.com